 Most powdered imitations are made from soils.
 Seven to five parts of soil will usually produce about one part of fake Shilajit.
 Because mineral pitch specific authenticity tests are not applied to the final product, the manufacturer can claim it to be “high fulvic acid content” shilajit.
 Now let’s look into details of the fabrication manufacturing process.

-Third, the extracted solution will be processed through absorbents, which will allow for concentration of fulvic acids.
-Further the liquid will be removed using simple heat.
+Third, the extracted solution will be processed through absorbents, which will allow for the concentration of fulvic acids.
+Further, the liquid will be removed using simple heat.
 The product will be micronized, packaged and sold in bulk.
 An optional step is adding “marker compounds” or excipients to the mix.

 Part three.
 Red flags to watch out for.

-There are multiple questions, which will allow the consumer of powdered Shilajit establish if they are consuming a low quality imitation product.
-In most cases powders will be an imitation and it is important to understand how to spot them.
+There are multiple questions, which will allow the consumer of powdered Shilajit to establish if they are consuming a low-quality imitation product.
+In most cases, powders will be an imitation and it is important to understand how to spot them.
 We’ll explain further in the text why each question is relevant.

 Question 1.
 Is the powder sold in bulk as “Shilajit”?

-If the answer is YES, it is a first red flag.
+If the answer is YES, it is the first red flag.